adnaans/HackChair/README.md

 # HackChair
+Forked from original repository that I worked on: https://github.com/kvfrans/HackChair

 The Hack Chair is a creative analytical tool that is built from a chair.
 We used an ordinary plastic chair, cardboard, duct tape, 2 iPhones, a muse headband, and empty nacho boxes.

 First, the Hack Chair uses an iPhone's gyroscope to detect how far back a chair is titled.
 This is useful to keep the students safe.
 Of the 7,000 schoolchildren admitted to hospital each year as a result of chair-related accidents, 70% were rocking back dangerously, according to the analysis of government statistics by a south London teacher.
 By measuring when the user reaches a tilting hazard, we give an immediate notification that also suggests other alternative chairs.
 This feature used the Target API.